(Printable Rules and Guidelines)

 All co-ed games will utilize a 12” softball (men’s) only.
 There will be no switching of softballs.

-Umpires will handout new and used softballs to each team at the beginning of the game.
+Umpires will have a new and several used softballs at the beginning of the game.
 They will have spares if the softballs are lost.

-- No “good game” or “high-five” lines are permitted, to minimize interactions across teams.
+No “good game” or “high-five” lines are permitted, to minimize personal interactions across teams.

-Let’s do our best to follow these rules and guidelines and we should be able to get out ahead of and stay out ahead of reducing risks to everyone involved in our program.
+Let’s do our best to follow these rules and guidelines and we should be able to get out ahead of and stay out ahead of issues.

 Thank you for your understanding.